-On March 5, 2012, the remaining defendants in the indictment - all but Ricotti - filed both a Motion to Dismiss and a Motion to Suppress.
+On March 5, 2012, defendants Stuart and Rose Carson, Cosgrove, and Edmonds filed another motion to dismiss.
+On the same day, defendants Edmonds, Cosgrove, and Rose Carson filed a motion to suppress.
 They cited Control Components' cooperation with DOJ during the company's 2007 internal investigation, in which Control Components compelled the defendants to "answer all questions regardless of their Fifth Amendment right against self-incrimination or be fired."
 The court held that Control Components' counsel were not acting as government agents in conducting their internal investigation and denied the motion.

-Several of the remaining defendants ultimately entered pleas of guilty.
-Stuart and Rose Carson pleaded guilty on April 16, 2012, to single-count superseding criminal informations.
-Stuart Carson pleaded guilty to corruptly causing to be sent a single e-mail authorizing a \$16,000 payment to state-owned Turow Power Plant in Poland.
+Stuart and Rose Carson pleaded guilty on April 16, 2012 to single-count superseding criminal informations.
+Stuart Carson pleaded guilty to corruptly causing to be sent a single email authorizing a \$16,000 payment to state-owned Turow Power Plant in Poland.
 Rose Carson pleaded guilty to corruptly causing to be sent an e-mail authorizing a \$40,000 payment to officials at Taiwan's Kuosheng Nuclear Power Plant.
-Stuart and Rose Carson are scheduled to be sentenced on October 15, 2012.
-On May 29, 2012, Cosgrove also pleaded guilty to a single anti-bribery provision violation relating to payments to officials in China.
-There are thus only two remaining defendants: Kim remains a fugitive overseas, and Edmonds' trial is scheduled for late-June 2012.
+In November 2012, Carson was sentence to four months in prison and eight months of home detention for his role in the foreign bribery scheme.
+Rose Carson was sentenced to six months home confinement.
+In addition, Stuart and Rose Carson were each ordered to pay a fine of \$20,000.